 Perhaps Osheaga was a little too pricey.
 Not too worry.
 For a more affordable, check out some of Montreal’s most beloved musicians and groups performing in the arty neighbourhood.
-To find out more, click HERE.
+The Barr Brothers, Broken Social Scene, Loud, and Hubert Lenoir are headlining.
+To find out more, click HERE

 Theatre St. Catherine and other venues will be packed when the ladies take to the stage to showcase comedy with a little more XX-chromosome attitude.
-Regular shows like There’s Something Funny Going On and Joketown will have a lady focus, while there are also sketch shows, improv shows, stand up nights, and more.
+Standup, improv and storytelling shows have a lady or queer focus.
 For information and tickets, click HERE.

 Dance isn’t just for snobby folks and it doesn’t come in one form.
 Quartiers Danses wants to democratize contemporary dance and make it available for everyone.
 With a diversity of artists at different skill levels, dance is made accessible to all.
-This year expect to see ballet, urban, contemporary dance, and much more.
+This year expect to see ballet, urban, contemporary dance, and all the rest of the movement arts.
 More info on locations and tickets, click HERE.

 Gardens of Light